 - e.
 Save the changes. - f.
-To transfer the change to the active rule, select Enable working copy task. - 2.
+To transfer the change to the active rule, select the Enable working copy task. - 2.
 In the Designer, configure and enable the Reset exception approval of compliance rule violations schedule.

-For detailed information about setting up schedules, see the One Identity Manager Operational Guide.
+For more information about setting up schedules, see the One Identity Manager Operational Guide.

-Granting exception approvals in the manager
+Granting exception approvals in the Manager